bendrick92/benscarblog/_posts/2017-12-01-winter-maintenance-wash.md

 ![Self-serve wash](https://assets.bpwalters.com/images/bens_car_blog/winter_maintenance_wash/self_serve_wash.jpg)

-Once I'm back home in my garage, I'll pour about two cap fulls of ONR into a five gallon bucket with [Grit Guards](http://amzn.to/2iRFlOV) (the Grit Guards are optional but highly recommended).
+Once I'm back home in my garage, I'll pour about two cap fulls of ONR into a five gallon bucket with [Grit Guards](https://www.autogeek.net/grit-guard-washboard-combo.html) (the Grit Guards are optional but highly recommended).
 Then, using a bathtub or sink, I fill the bucket about half-full of warm water.
 You can certainly use hose water too, but don't email me when you lose feeling in your fingers.

 ![Filling the bucket](https://assets.bpwalters.com/images/bens_car_blog/winter_maintenance_wash/filling_bucket.jpg)

 Next, you want to make sure you've got enough microfiber towels of the right type for the job at hand.
-I've had a great experience with The Rag Company's [Minx towels](http://amzn.to/2nkF2kw) from Amazon for rinseless washes, but most any soft, high-pile microfiber towel will do.
+I've had a great experience with The Rag Company's [Minx towels](https://www.theragcompany.com/16-x-16-purple-minx-royale-plush-microfiber-towel/) for rinseless washes, but most any soft, high-pile microfiber towel will do.
 With a towel in-hand, go ahead and dunk it into the warm ONR solution.
 You'll want to completely submerge it to get a fully saturated towel.
 Then, ring out about 80% of the water and fold the towel into fourths.

 Starting at the top of the car (the roof), gently glide the towel over the surface of the paint - NOTE: You don't need to apply a ton of pressure; at this point, most of the heavy dirt should already be washed off from the prior rinsing!
 Letting the ONR solution lift the dirt, make a few straight passes until one side of the towel is filled with dirt, re-fold to a clean side, and repeat!